vanakenm/blog-11ty/src/about.md

 Since then, I did pretty much every job possible in a software development company or department, generally around software developer or technical team leader role.

-I live in Brussels, Belgium with my partner & my two kids.
+I live in Brussels, Belgium with my partner & our two kids.